 A short visit on Pinterest can provide endless inspiration for milk paint furniture refinishing projects to work on.
 But a lot of people don’t know just where to begin when it comes to painting furniture using milk paint, so we’ve prepared a few easy tips to get you started.
 Read on and learn how to bring new life to old furniture with these tips to paint or refinish any of your wood projects – from an old hutch you found at the flea market to an old dresser hand-me-down you received from family.

-About Milk Paint
+Paint Furniture With Milk Paint

 Milk paint is made from all natural ingredients including milk protein, lime, clay, and pigment, so it’s completely environmentally friendly and safe to use.
 It’s a bit thinner than other kinds of paints, so it may take you a bit of time to get used to it.

-Painting Technique for Untreated or Raw Wood
+Painting Wood Furniture Technique: Untreated or Raw Wood

 There’s no need to use a primer or do much prep work before using milk paint to paint furniture or home decor.
 It’s always best to paint following the wood’s grain.
 Since milk paint comes in a powder form, you”ll first want to follow the mixing instructions to create your milk paint color.